catamphetamine/react-pages/README-CODE-SPLITTING.md

 Suppose an app is being developed.
 First it's small and so is its bundle so no code splitting is used.
 After a couple of years though many new pages are added which don't relate to each other but are still part of the app (e.g. user settings pages vs the actual website content).
 As a result, the javascript (and CSS) bundle grows in size reaching several megabytes.
 While it might seem like no big deal on PCs it is noticeable on non-flagship smartphones for example.
 Not only the time it takes to download the whole bundle until the website is operational but also the time to parse this bundle by the javascript engine (and the CSS engine too).

-To circumvent such performance issues on low-power mobile devices one can employ a "code splitting" strategy where each `<Route/>` (code + CSS) is downloaded separately as it's being accessed.
+To circumvent such performance issues on low-power mobile devices one can employ a "code splitting" strategy where each route (code + CSS) is downloaded separately as it's being accessed.
 With this approach a bundler creates a separate "chunk" for each page and it is then loaded dynamically via `import(url).then(...)`.

 ## Implementation